eeonevision/anychaindb/docs/api/Leadschain API.md

 FORMAT: 1A
 HOST: http://127.0.0.1:8889

-# Leadschain API
+# AnychainDB API

-## Getting started with Leadschain APIs
+## Getting started with AnychainDB APIs

-Welcome to the Leadschain API reference!
+Welcome to the AnychainDB API reference!

-Leadschain is distributed, high-loaded, blockchain database for tracking advertisers clicks, transitions and conversions.
+AnychainDB is distributed, high-loaded, blockchain database for tracking advertisers clicks, transitions and conversions.

-The Leadschain API is based on REST.
+The AnychainDB API is based on REST.
-This documentation lists and describes the resources you can used to manipulate objects on the Leadschain Blockchain.
+This documentation lists and describes the resources you can used to manipulate objects on the AnychainDB Blockchain.

 ## Authentication

-Leadschain API uses [Public-key authentication](https://en.wikipedia.org/wiki/Public-key_cryptography) method, that requires to obtain public/pair for account identification.
+AnychainDB API uses [Public-key authentication](https://en.wikipedia.org/wiki/Public-key_cryptography) method, that requires to obtain public/pair for account identification.
 First you create account with Accounts resource.
-After you can get access to post new transition and conversion in Leadschain.
+After you can get access to post new transition and conversion in AnychainDB.

 ## Server Responses